adaRn/nf-hstd-copy-01/content/pricing.md

           Absolutely yes.
 Please [speak to our sales](/contact) to get to know what kind of rates we could offer to you.
         question: I have more than 500 devices.
 Can I migrate to your service?
+      - answer: Of course.
+We issue EU VAT invoices.
+        question: Do you issue invoices?
+      - answer: >-
+          We currently offer Unifi system only at this point, but till the end of this year we will also support  Ubiquiti Network Management System as well.
+        question: Do you also host UNMS?
     section_id: faq
     subtitle: ''
     title: Frequently Asked Questions